nreco/csv/README.md

 * lightweight: bare csv parser with simple API
 * tolerant to not-fully correct CSV files, you can control max length of CSV file (useful for processing end-user CSV uploads)
 * can be used for stream processing of many-GB CSV files
-* supports .NET Framework 4.5+ and .NET Core
+* supports .NET Framework 4.5+ and .NET Core/.NET5

 ## How to use
 Parse CSV stream: